San Bernardino Rear End Car Accident Attorney

 Finally, you’ll have to prove that the negligence of the at-fault driver is what caused the accident and your damages and injuries.
 Depending on the circumstances, this can be difficult.
 For instance, if the weather was a factor, then it may be easy to argue that the accident was not caused by the other driver’s negligence, even if they were negligent, but that it would have happened anyway because of icy roads, for example.
 Another example would be if the front driver did not have working brake lights, so the rear driver argues that this negligence caused the accident.
 Yet, if the rear driver would have lost traction due to ice and hit the front driver anyway, then this may not be a valid explanation.

-Having said that, in most cases, if you can prove that the at-fault driver owed a duty of care and breached that duty, the it is not much of a leap to prove that this negligence caused the accident and the associated injuries and damages.
+Having said that, in most cases, if you can prove that the at-fault driver owed a duty of care and breached that duty, it is not much of a leap to prove that this negligence caused the accident and the associated injuries and damages.
 If you can prove all this, then you have established liability.
+An experienced rear end accident lawyer can give you the legal advice you need while protecting your rights to recover damages.

-Proving Damages in Rear End Collisions in San Bernardino
+Retaining a Rear End Accident Lawyer in San Bernardino

 Once you have established liability, you have to prove your damages.
 This means that you must prove the value of your injuries, property damage, medical expenses, lost wages, and any other losses that can be documented.
 You can do this by maintaining adequate records of your medical treatment, your lost wages, and your estimates for repairs.
 You can also keep a journal of your experiences to assist with proving pain and suffering.

 All of this will be much easier with the advice of an experienced San Bernardino rear end accident attorney.
-Call George Arvanitis for a free consultation at 1-800-HURT-NOW (800-487-8669) to learn more.
+Call rear end accident lawyer George Arvanitis for a free consultation at 1-800-HURT-NOW (800-487-8669) to learn more.
+With an experienced rear end accident lawyer by your side, the frustration and difficulty of an accident claim will be drastically lessened.